 Read the review and apply on the American Express secure website.

-Research methodology: How we chose the best travel cards
+How we chose our list of top travel rewards cards

 The Bankrate scoring system evaluates credit cards on a five-point system devised to take into account various attributes, such as annual fees, APR, rewards value and sign-up bonuses/welcome offers.
 With travel rewards cards, our experts pay particular attention to: